 - Number of outstanding shares of a company (the ones currently owned by the shareholders).

-The only thing you need to do is multiply the price of one single share by the number of all outstanding shares a company has.
+You only need to multiply the price of one single share by the number of all outstanding shares a company has.
 The formula is as follows:

 How to calculate the market capitalization?

-Let's analyze an example of a company that has been on the market for a few years now.
-We're aiming to determine whether it's a large-cap, medium-cap, or a small-cap company.
+Let's analyze an example of a company that has been on the market for a few years.
+We're aiming to determine whether it's a large-cap, medium-cap, or small-cap company.

 Find out how many outstanding shares the company has.
 Let's assume it's 10 million shares.

 Determine the current price of one share.
 We can say the company sells them at a price of $100 per share.